Sports Grounds

 Where is Cooks Gardens?

-Cooks Gardens is at Maria Place in central Whanganui, easily accessible on foot from the main street.
+Cooks Gardens is located at Maria Place in central Whanganui, easily accessible on foot from the main street.

 Is there a velodrome at Cooks Gardens?